wrijugh/cka-setup-guide/README.md

 Then copy the `~/.kube/config` from master node to client machine using `scp`

-Go to the `~/.kube` folder and run the below command

 `scp config cka@clientIP:$HOME/.kube`

 Then run this command in client machine